The Problem: Lack of sleep can impair our ability to be good friends and partners.

 The latest research from the University of Arizona showed that sleep deprivation impairs our ability to read what others are telling us with their facial expressions.
 William Killgore, the lead researcher at UA and a professor of Psychiatry and Psychology, noted that a lack of sleep impacts recognition of ‘social’ emotions, such as happiness and sadness.
 Killgore notes, “…it could affect how you’re reading people in everyday interactions.” and that “…this could lead to problems in your relationships or problems at work.”

 Has your significant other ever come home upset or frustrated and you have failed to notice, often escalating their negative state?
 A lack of sleep not only hurts your ability to be your best self – harming your productivity and making you perceivably less attractive – but also numbs your awareness of the needs of those around you.

 Research shows the importance of reading facial expressions in social relationships.
 Identifying emotions forms the basis of a science known as emotional intelligence.
 Emotional intelligence is all about identifying and understanding emotional cues and regulating and expressing them appropriately.
 High emotional intelligence has been linked with many beneficial outcomes – but most importantly – relationship satisfaction.

-While we may not always be able to get a full night’s sleep, we can be more aware about how our current state is affecting our interactions with others.
-This is the basis of emotional intelligence, and could be the start of you improving your relationships with others.
+While we may not always be able to get a full night’s sleep, we can be more aware of how our current state is affecting our interactions with others.
+This is the basis of emotional intelligence and could be the start of improving your relationships with others.

 3 Ways Sleep Deeper